michalcichon/michalcichon.github.io/_posts/2020-02-17-my-favourite-tools-to-boost-productivity.md

 ![Oh My Zsh]({{site.url}}/assets/2020-02-17/zsh.png)

 [**Z shell (Zsh)**](https://en.wikipedia.org/wiki/Z_shell) is a nice replacement for the standard Bash shell.
 I like the way **Z shell** recursively expands and completes paths and variables, and how it deals with the spelling correction.
 This is definitelly a huge boost when I use Terminal.
-I am not a power user of Unix nevertheless I feel the difference and to make things even better there is [**Oh My Zsh**](https://ohmyz.sh) that helps configuring Zsh to make the overall experience even better.
+I am not a power user of Unix nevertheless I feel the difference, and additionally there is [**Oh My Zsh**](https://ohmyz.sh) that helps configuring Zsh to make the overall experience even better.
 I highly recommend these tools.

-**Zsh** is available by default on macOS and it is easy to change the default shell with the following command.
+**Zsh** is available by default on macOS and it is very easy to change the default shell with the following command.

 ```bash
 chsh -s /bin/zsh